Money Electric: The Bitcoin Mystery: Synopsis

-Hoback charts Bitcoin’s battle with the US government as its adoption spreads world-wide, as well as how Bitcoin currently matches to its original principals, charting the currency’s evolution from its anachronistic roots to incorporation into 401(k)s, becoming an integral part of the global financial system.
+Hoback charts Bitcoin’s battle with the US government as its adoption spreads world-wide, as well as how Bitcoin currently matches to its original principles, charting the currency’s evolution from its cypherpunk roots to incorporation into 401(k)s, becoming an integral part of the global financial system.

-The documentary proposes a theory that Bitcoin developer Peter Todd may be Satoshi Nakamoto.
-Todd denied that he was Nakamoto, stating in the film that it was "ludicrous".
+The documentary proposes a theory that Bitcoin developer Peter Todd may be Satoshi Nakamoto, and both, him and Adam Back were involved in Bitcoin's creation.
+When confronted with the theory in the film, Todd never outright denies that claim, but calls the theory "ludicrous".

 The film notes that days after initially joining the Bitcoin forum in 2010 Todd corrects Nakamoto on a technicality in one of Satoshi's last posts, just an hour after the initial post was made; then disappears online alongside Satoshi.
 Todd claims a lack of involvement in Bitcoin development until two years later.
 Hoback raises questions about whether this interaction suggests a deeper involvement much earlier, and whether Todd’s alleged history of using an alternate persona to create a “Replace by Fee” patch, indicates an MO to do the same when creating Bitcoin.
-Hoback’s theory includes a range of circumstantial evidence including Todd’s alignment with Adam Back and Gregory Maxwell of Blockstream and their alignment with an alleged 2014 email from Satoshi’s address during the so-called block size war.
-Hoback acknowledges that the evidence is speculative.
+Hoback’s theory includes a range of circumstantial evidence including Todd’s alignment with Adam Back and Gregory Maxwell of Blockstream.
+The theory also connects an alleged 2014 email from Satoshi’s address to Bloclksream's position in the so-called block size war.

+The film devotes extensive attention to Adam Back as a Satoshi Nakamoto candidate, with Hoback stating in voice-over "the evidence pointing in Adam's direction was a lot harder to poke holes in".
+The film notes that Back is named in the body of the Bitcoin white paper, and that Back and Nakamoto have similar a writing style.
+It also highlights Back's move to Malta, his edits to Wikipedia's Bitcoin article that restored its Satoshi Nakamoto section and listed other suspects but not himself, and his appearance on the Bitcointalk forum on April 17, 2013, the same day the size of Nakamoto holdings first became public.
+In the documentary interview, after Hoback lists him among the suspects, Back replies, "I thought you might think I'm Satoshi.
+And I don't want that to be on the record, really".
+The film characterizes Blockstream, the company Back co-founded in 2014, as a possible "corporate Satoshi".